Mick Jones (The Clash guitarist): Gorillaz

-Jones reunited with Simonon on the title track of Gorillaz's third studio album Plastic Beach (2010): both of them performed in the Gorillaz live band supporting Plastic Beach (2010).
-The band headlined the 2010 Coachella Festival, Glastonbury and Festival Internacional de Benicàssim.
-Jones later appeared on the Gorillaz's fourth studio album The Fall (2010) on the track "Amarillo".
+Jones reunited with Simonon on the title track of Gorillaz's third studio album, Plastic Beach (2010): both of them performed in the Gorillaz live band supporting Plastic Beach (2010).
+The band headlined the 2010 Coachella Festival, Glastonbury Festival and Festival Internacional de Benicàssim.
+Jones later appeared on the Gorillaz's fourth studio album, The Fall (2010), on the track "Amarillo".

 The Justice Tonight Band

 In late 2011, Jones agreed to play songs by the Clash live again, collaborating with Pete Wylie and members of the Farm to form the Justice Tonight Band.
 The band formed with the aim of promoting awareness of the Hillsborough Justice Campaign.
 The Justice Tonight band have been joined onstage at different gigs by several other musicians sympathetic to the cause, including Billy Bragg and Paul Simonon.
 Shane MacGowan joined them onstage in Phoenix Park when the Justice Tonight Band supported the Stone Roses as part of their Reunion Tour on 5 July 2012.